 ShareConnect direct connections

-- Will users access a host computer from a computer or mobile device running ShareConnect using direct connections?
+- Must users access a host computer from a computer or mobile device running ShareConnect using direct connections?

-Citrix recommends that you use the NetScaler for XenMobile wizard to ensure proper configuration.
-Be aware that you can use the wizard only one time.
-If you have multiple XenMobile instances, such as for test, development, and production environments, you must configure NetScaler for the additional environments manually.
-When you have a working environment, take note of the settings before attempting to configure NetScaler manually for XenMobile.
+Citrix recommends that you use the Citrix ADC for XenMobile wizard to ensure proper configuration.
+You can use the wizard only one time.
+If you have multiple XenMobile instances, such as for test, development, and production environments, you must configure Citrix ADC for the additional environments manually.
+When you have a working environment, take note of the settings before attempting to configure Citrix ADC manually for XenMobile.

-The key decision you make when using the wizard is whether to use HTTPS or HTTP for communication to the XenMobile server.
-HTTPS provides secure back-end communication, as traffic between NetScaler and XenMobile is encrypted; the re-encryption impacts XenMobile server performance.
-HTTP provides better XenMobile server performance; traffic between NetScaler and XenMobile is not encrypted.
-The following tables show the HTTP and HTTPS port requirements for NetScaler and XenMobile server.
+The key decision you make when using the wizard is whether to use HTTPS or HTTP for communication to the XenMobile Server.
+HTTPS provides secure back-end communication, as traffic between Citrix ADC and XenMobile is encrypted.
+The re-encryption impacts XenMobile Server performance.
+HTTP provides better XenMobile Server performance.
+Traffic between Citrix ADC and XenMobile is not encrypted.
+The following tables show the HTTP and HTTPS port requirements for Citrix ADC and XenMobile Server.

-Citrix typically recommends SSL Bridge for NetScaler MDM virtual server configurations.
-For NetScaler SSL Offload use with MDM virtual servers, XenMobile supports only port 80 as the backend service.
+Citrix typically recommends SSL Bridge for Citrix ADC MDM virtual server configurations.
+For Citrix ADC SSL Offload use with MDM virtual servers, XenMobile supports only port 80 as the back-end service.